How to Get a Commercial Auto Loan: The Essential Guide

 What is a Commercial Auto Loan?

 Some lenders offer a dedicated business vehicle financing product.
-Or, a company could use a business term loan, equipment financing, or even a line of credit to purchase a vehicle.
+Alternatively, a company could utilize a business term loan, equipment financing, or a line of credit to purchase a vehicle.
 Many lenders allow you to finance new and used vehicles.

 Examples of commercial vehicles you can finance include: